Phrases of cultural relativism in 2018.

 EAD – Eat a Dick – Usually has a negative connotation despite the (sometimes) pleasure of oral sex.

 Boyfriend – When a woman calls someone her boyfriend she means the exact opposite.
-Asking a close girlfriend if they’ve seen your boyfriend of late usually refers to the guy at work/the gym/on the Bonds commercial that has absolutely no idea who you are but who you still profess your undying love for anyway.
+Asking a close friend if they’ve seen your boyfriend of late actually refers to the guy at work/the gym/on the Bonds commercial that has absolutely no idea that you exist, but who you continue to profess your undying love for anyway.

 Flag the Can – To can something means to end or stop it.
-So if you’re flagging the can it means you’re labelling the fact that you’re about to bail.
+If you’re flagging the can it means you’re labelling the fact that you’re about to bail.
 It is usually a reactive emotional impulse.

 Fuckboy – Double entendre at its best.
 A fuckboy is generally an unreliable, immature male that disguises himself as a normal adult male and uses charm to get sex whilst remaining flakey AF.
 Women sometimes knowingly engage fuckboys for the sheer purpose of, ummm, fucking but ironically they usually disappoint.